nnsvs/nnsvs/docs/optuna.rst

 Once the mlflow is up, you are ready to run hyperparameter optimization.

 Running the hyperparameter optimization is basically the same as running the training steps except for a few special arguments.
-Specially, you need to change the following optimization-related parameters in ``config.yaml``:
+Specially, you need to provide the following optimization-related parameters in ``config.yaml``:

 .. code-block:: yaml